How do I know I've had an invitation to attend the ceremony?

 If your visa has been rejected and you will not be attending the graduation ceremony, please email firstname.lastname@example.org to let us know.

-Yes, we will hold a Formal Evening Dinner at the Grand Connaught Rooms, 61-65 Great Queen Street, London, England, WC2B 5DA.
-Tickets for graduands and guests can be purchased through the online booking system alongside tickets for the 2013 London Graduation Ceremony.
-These tickets tend to be very popular, and are available on a first come, first served basis.
+Yes, we will hold a Formal Evening Dinner at The Brewery, 52 Chiswell St, London EC1Y 4SD.
+Tickets for graduands and guests can be purchased through the online booking system alongside tickets for the 2014 London Graduation Ceremony.
+These tickets are very popular, and are available on a first come, first served basis.

-I sat my examinations in October/November this year, can I book a place before I receive my examination results?
+I will sit my examinations in October/November this year, can I book a place before I receive my examination results?

 If you receive your examination results in November/ December, we will be holding back tickets for you and your guests to avoid disappointment.

-To hire your graduation gown, hood and mortar board for the day will cost within the region of £50-£60, depending on which degree you are being presented for.
+To hire your graduation gown, hood and mortar board for the day will cost around £50-£60, depending on which degree you are being presented for.
 The exact price for your particular robes will be confirmed once you place your order with Ede & Ravenscroft.
 You may also purchase your academic dress outright if you wish to keep it.

 You will collect your gown at the Barbican Centre on the day of the ceremony.
 All final instructions for the day are included in the booking summary email.